High Availability vs Fault Tolerance: What’s the Difference?

 Why not take a moment to learn more about what terms like high availability and fault tolerance mean and how these options might affect the service you’re able to provide to your own customers?

-What is fault tolerance?
+What is Fault Tolerance?

 Fault tolerance is a hugely attractive offer in any data center.
 In short, it means that a data center will never come up against issues that would result in service interruption, and therefore, businesses will never be held back by problems relating to their chosen data center.

-We have more information on what makes a data center fault tolerant, but to summarise, fault tolerant data centers are specially designed to ensure no single point of failure.
+We have more information on what makes a data center fault tolerant, but to summarise, fault-tolerant data centers are specially designed to ensure no single point of failure.

-When fault tolerant hardware is used to its full advantage, the changeover to new components is entirely seamless.
-So, if you’re a company that prides itself on the fact that it never lets customers down, then this could well be the best option for you.
-But bear in mind that if you are able to tolerate a small amount of downtime, you could potentially be in the position to reduce your data center budget quite considerably.
+But bear in mind that if you can tolerate a small amount of downtime, you could be in the position to reduce your data center budget quite considerably.

 High availability doesn’t usually result in instant recovery like fault tolerance would, but downtime is commonly reduced to under a minute.
 Backup processors can also usually be used during these periods.